rachaelstanislaw/learn-pre-work/HTML/html_challenges.md

 **Render your first h1!**

+- We do want to have our own text editor in the app to achieve this.
-This can be done in a text editor and then dragged into chrome if all else fails.
-But we do want to have our own text editor in the app to achieve this.
+- This can be done in a text editor and then dragged into chrome if all else fails.

 ```
 HTML